Duluth model

-The Duluth model is a pseudoscientific protocol for intimate partner violence (IPV).
-The model is biased because it incorrectly categorically rejects women's violence, violence within same-sex relationships, bidirectional abuse, and was not created through academic study.
-Academics have proven that it is an extreme, negative, and polarized model.
+The Duluth model is a pseudoscientific protocol for coordinated intervention of community resources against intimate partner violence (IPV).
+While it remains the primary means of addressing such violence in many American states, legal, social, and academic critics widely consider the model to be pseudoscientific, less effective compared to other protocols, or biased because it incorrectly categorically rejects women's violence, violence within same-sex relationships, bidirectional abuse, and theoretically unsound as it was not created through academic study.
+Academics have demonstrated that it is an extreme, negative, and polarized model.

-It was purportedly devised to bring law enforcement, family law, and social work agencies together in a Coordinated Community Response to work together to reduce violence against women and rehabilitate perpetrators of domestic violence.
-It is named after Duluth, Minnesota, the city where it was developed by the Domestic Abuse Intervention Project (DAIP).
-The model provides a method of coordinating community agencies to provide a consistent response to female victims of Intimate Partner Violence that has three primary goals:
+The Domestic Abuse Intervention Project (DAIP) devised the protocol to bring law enforcement, family law, and social work agencies together in a "Coordinated Community Response" ("CCR") to purportedly reduce violence against women and rehabilitate perpetrators of domestic violence.
+The DAIP developed the curriculum in Duluth, Minnesota, hence its name.
+The model describes coordinating community agencies to provide a consistent response to female victims of Intimate Partner Violence that has three primary goals: